Everest Safety & Fatality Statistics

 Annual Death Totals: Key Seasons

 Not all Everest seasons are equal.
-Single catastrophic events — an icefall avalanche, a serac collapse, a severe storm — can dramatically distort annual totals.
-Understanding which years were outliers vs. representative provides important context.
+Generally, single catastrophic events — an icefall avalanche, a serac collapse, a severe storm — can dramatically distort annual totals.
+Specifically, understanding which years were outliers versus representative provides essential context for interpreting Everest’s safety trajectory.

 | Year | Deaths | Primary Cause / Context |